Cremation Costs in West Virginia (2026)

 Cremation costs in West Virginia can be reduced with these strategies:

-- Hold a memorial separately: A memorial at a church, park, or home costs a fraction of a funeral home ceremony.
+- Hold a memorial separately: A memorial at a church, park, or home costs a fraction of a funeral home ceremony and can be scheduled whenever the family is ready.

-- Check assistance programs: Veteran benefits, Medicaid, and other assistance programs may help cover costs.
+- Check assistance programs: Veteran benefits, Medicaid assistance, and other programs may cover part or all of cremation costs.

 For more ways to reduce costs, see our affordable funeral options guide or learn how to pay for a funeral with no money.